DKTJONATHAN/TheReport/src/content/posts/samia-suluhu-matatu.md

 ## Matatu Culture is About the People, Not the Powerful

-Matatus are supposed to speak for the streets — not for State House.
+Matatus are supposed to speak for the streets, not for State House.
 They are meant to uplift communities, honor heroes of justice, and challenge the status quo.

 Cassypool’s choice to turn a matatu into a rolling shrine for Samia Suluhu feels like a betrayal of that tradition.
-It’s political bootlicking disguised as “art,” and it sends the message that money and influence can override cultural integrity.
+It’s political bootlicking disguised as “art”, and it sends the message that money and influence can override cultural integrity.

-### Ruto and Samia: Two Sides of the Same Coin
+### Ruto and Samia, Two Sides of the Same Coin

 Critics argue that **William Ruto** and **Samia Suluhu** share troubling similarities: